adaltas/katacoda-scenarios/docker/docker-images/step3.md

+## Step 3 - Create an image from a changed container

 1. Run a `debian` container with `docker run -it debian`

   After pulling image, it will start a container and open Bash into the running container.